wesinator/windows-dev-docs/hub/apps/develop/security/share-certificates.md

 ## Create a WinUI app that uses certificate authentication

 Now that you have one or more secured web services, your apps can use certificates to authenticate to those web services.
-When you make a request to an authenticated web service using the [HttpClient](/uwp/api/Windows.Web.Http.HttpClient) object from the Windows Runtime (WinRT) APIs, the initial request will not contain a client certificate.
+When you make a request to an authenticated web service using the [HttpClient](/uwp/api/Windows.Web.Http.HttpClient) object from the WinRT APIs, the initial request will not contain a client certificate.
 The authenticated web service will respond with a request for client authentication.
 When this occurs, the Windows client will automatically query the certificate store for available client certificates.
 Your user can select from these certificates to authenticate to the web service.
 Some certificates are password protected, so you will need to provide the user with a way to input the password for a certificate.

 > [!NOTE]
 > There are no Windows App SDK APIs for managing certificates.
 You must use the WinRT APIs to manage certificates in your app.
 We will also be using WinRT storage APIs to import a certificate from a PFX file.
 Many WinRT APIs can be used by any Windows app with package identity, including WinUI apps.